maple3142/maple3142/README.md

 # maple3142

-A computer science student from Taiwan, programming as a hobby since high school.
+A computer science student from Taiwan, learned programming since high school.
 I like programming, games, music, anime and novels.

-I have a blog [here](https://blog.maple3142.net/), but it is written in Chinese.
+I have a blog written in Chinese [here](https://blog.maple3142.net/), it is mostly CTF writeups now.

 ## Experiences